mitotic/graphterm/docs/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ensure that you are using a browser that supports Websockets, like the latest versions of Chrome/Firefox/Safari or possibly IE10.
+Ensure that you are using a browser that supports Websockets, like the latest versions of Chrome/Firefox/Safari or IE10.
 Some Anti-virus programs block Websockets on the browser.
 You may need to turn them off, or allow access to the domain where the GraphTerm server is running.

-.. index:: ipad, virtual keyboard
+.. index:: ipad, android, virtual keyboard

-Using GraphTerm on the iPad
+Using GraphTerm on tablets
 -------------------------------------------------------------------------------

 How do I access the virtual keyboard on the iPad?